 The following process applies to new cases of children previously unknown to the authority, and to closed cases.

-The process of Referrals must include screening against the Threshold Criteria for Children in Need and/ or CAF and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a child protection plan in relation to the child and/or whether the child is looked after.
+The process of Referrals must include screening against the Threshold Criteria for Children in Need and/ or Early Help Assessments and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a child protection plan in relation to the child and/or whether the child is looked after.

 The screening process should establish:

 - What the child's needs appear to be;